1994 Dublin South-Central by-election

-A by-election was held in the Dáil Éireann Dublin South-Central constituency in Ireland on 9 June 1994.
-It followed the resignation on 24 February 1993 on health grounds of Fianna Fáil Teachta Dála (TD) and former Minister for Health John O'Connell.
+A Dáil by-election was held in the constituency of Dublin South-Central in Ireland on Thursday, 9 June 1994, to fill a vacancy in the 27th Dáil.
+It followed the resignation on health grounds of Fianna Fáil Teachta Dála (TD) John O'Connell on 24 February 1993.

-The election was won by Dublin City Councillor and former TD Eric Byrne.
-This was the first time Democratic Left won a by-election.
+The by-election was won by the Democratic Left candidates, Eric Byrne, a member of Dublin City Council who had represented the constituency from 1989 to 1992.
+This was the first of two occasions that Democratic Left won a by-election.